Canhui/canhui.github.io/_pages/about.md

 <span style="color:red">Job openings</span>
 ======
-Recruiting students to conduct research and/or competitions.
+Recruiting students to conduct researches and/or competitions.